ivogeorg/robot_patrol/README.md

          1. Navigational awareness was added to the robot in the form of distance to obstacles in front of it.
          2. The direction service response is used as a basis and a guideline.
 On the basis of it, a sector is picked to look for the direction with the farthest range.
          3. A velocity control vector is used to adjust the linear and angular velocities depending on the proximity to obstacles in front.
 [Details](https://github.com/ivogeorg/robot_patrol/blob/1977ad99af42250053ddb93d7fd61e78e82f76a3/src/patrol_with_service.cpp#L91).
+   5. There is a clear disparity between the dynamics of the simulator and that of the lab.
+      1. For the same angular velocity values, the lab robot turns faster and therefore makes a larger arc.
+      2. The angular velocities were tuned per environment, in `parametrize_laser_scanner`, as this is the only sure criterion to tell the lab from the simulator.
+      3. In particular, the angular velicities were decreased by 0.5 for the _lab_ from the values fine-tuned for the _simulator_, and also the obstacle detection distances for the _lab_ were decreased by 1.0.
 3. Checkpoint 6 - Part 2 (ROS 2 Actions)
    1. Running (Gazebo omitted)
       1. `go_to_pose` action server